 [IMPORTANT: Method and Results sections were written in the past tense using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
 These will be updated following the data collection.]

-Power analysis and participants
+Power analysis

 We calculated effect sizes (ES) and power based on the statistics reported in the target article (see supplementary materials).
 We then conducted a power analysis using G*Power (Faul, Erdfelder, Lang, & Buchner, 2007) for the statistical tests in each of the decision-making risk paradigms separately (i.e. framing effect, frequency-percentage effect, ratio bias and bets effect).